Quick Start

 on the repository page to view the build list.

-The latest entry is the pipeline triggered by the push
+The latest entry in the list corresponds to the pipeline triggered by the recent push

 The entry with the loading icon below is the build for